What is Anti-Money Laundering (AML)?

 The AML requirements imply, among other things, that financial companies must be able to identify their customers and collect information about them.
 They must monitor their customers' transfers and transactions.
 They must immediately file a report if they discover suspicious activities or transactions.
 There is a particular focus on being able to identify the actual owners of a company.

 How can the LEI system be used in anti-money laundering?

-The LEI system can help with the identification of the owner of a company.
+Companies and other legal entities that trade in securities or carry out other financial transactions are required by law to have an LEI code.
+In the context of AML, the LEI system can help identify the owner of the business for the transaction in question.
 The global identification code provides a unique answer to who is who, and who owns who in the financial markets.
 The ownership structure of all companies that have an LEI code can be found in the global database at GLEIF.
 It is an open system that creates transparency and helps financial institutions with anti-money laundering, as it is easy to find information about the structure of the companies, and thus the real owners.